Shpinkso/paulblay-hugo/content/blog/beyond_memory_tests.md

 authors = ["Paul Blay"]
 +++

-I chose the old photo banner art (Photo by [Debby Hudson](https://unsplash.com/@hudsoncrafted?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash) on [unsplash](https://unsplash.com/)) because most of my recent interviews have felt more like a memory test than a copetancy test.
+I chose the old photo banner art (Photo by [Debby Hudson](https://unsplash.com/@hudsoncrafted?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash) on [unsplash](https://unsplash.com/)) because most of my recent interviews have felt more like a memory test than a competency test.

 > "Tell me about a time a family member gave you some advice, what was it and how did your life change as a result?
-Did you send them a thankyou card?
+Did you send them a thank you card?
 What was on the card?"

 Yikes, I don't remember!